 - Apply All Purpose Nipple Ointment (prescribed by your healthcare provider) or lanolin.

 - Apply a clean breast pad (think of this as a clean bandage).

-Can’t bear the pain of breastfeeding anymore?
-You always have the option to pump in place of feeding.
+If you can’t bear the pain of breastfeeding anymore, you always have the option to pump in place of feeding.

 - You can’t get a comfortable latch.

 - You have open cracks or wounds on your nipples.